 FHA Streamline refinance loans cannot be used to refinance conventional loans.
 You must have an existing FHA mortgage in order to apply for an FHA Streamline Refinance.

-One reason these mortgages are popular is that they have no FHA-required credit check OR appraisal.
-The lender is free to require both but overall these loans are designed to be easier to get and part of that is due to the fact that no cash is paid to the borrower at closing time.
+One reason these mortgages are popular when rates are lower than they are now?
+They have no FHA-required credit check OR appraisal.
+The lender is free to require both but overall, these loans are designed to be easier to get, and part of that is due to the fact that no cash is paid to the borrower at closing time.